 Most majors consist of a minimum of 30 credit hours of coursework in one academic discipline and a double major consists of the course requirements for the major in two academic disciplines.
 No more than four courses that are cross-listed or that are required for both majors may count toward the satisfaction of the major requirements in the two majors.
 For cross-listed courses, the student will receive credit in the subject area for which the student has chosen to register.
 They may not change their choice of course designation at a later date without the approval of the Associate Provost for Student Success.

 If a student takes more than 42 hours in one academic discipline, the hours over 42 will not count toward hours for graduation.
 Exception: This limitation will not apply to a unified program offered with the approval of the General Faculty.

 A minor consists of a minimum of 18 credit hours in a planned program of study within a given department.
 Refer to the portion of the Catalog devoted to the departments for specific information about the minor programs offered.
-The College permits interdisciplinary minors, which require a minimum of 21 credit hours in planned programs between two (or more) departments.
+The University permits interdisciplinary minors, which require a minimum of 21 credit hours in planned programs between two (or more) departments.

-Students may select a major, major and minor, or double major as early as the fall the term of the freshman year or during the sophomore year.
+Students may select a major, major and minor, or double major as early as the fall term of the freshman year or during the sophomore year.
 The student completes the “Declaration of Major” form that is available from the Office of the Registrar or the Office of the Associate Provost for Student Success to declare or to change a major, minor or degree.

 Students are assigned an advisor in the academic discipline that is declared as a major and in the case of double major the student must also consult an advisor in the second major.
 The department chair of the minor usually directs the course work in the minor.